-In our Austin Fertility Center, we see age as the number one reason for Female Infertility.
+In our Austin Fertility Centers, we see age and infertility as prime reason women have difficulty conceiving.

 Many women are delaying childbearing.
 It is estimated that approximately 20% of women are waiting until after the age of 35 to start a family.
 This can be due to many factors, including the availability of effective birth control options, the desire to succeed professionally prior to beginning a family, and the fact that women are marrying at an older age.
 There are many stories in the media which can suggest that fertility treatments can help to overcome this delay in childbearing successfully.
-However, successful fertility treatments depend upon a reasonable amount of ovarian function — which may or may not be available for women who choose to wait to begin a family.
+However, age and infertility is a prime reason why women have trouble conceiving.
+Successful fertility treatments depend upon a reasonable amount of ovarian function — which may or may not be available for women who choose to wait to begin a family.

 It is important to remember that the decrease in fertility with age becomes more pronounced after the age of 35.